CyranoLien/CS5344-RecommenderSystem/README.md

 2. Convert the data from string to numerical for the sake of using Spark MLlib.

 3. Split the dataset into training and testing.
-Note that, for testing data, we only pick those highly-scored transactions.
+Note that, for testing data, we may only pick those highly-scored transactions.

-4. Transform the testset.
-Make a list with the size being M*N. (M refers to the numbers of customers in the testset, and N for products).
+4. Transform and aggregate the testset by cid (customer id)

 5. Train the model using explicit method.

 6. Predict for testset, and for each customer pick K items.
 Compare whether the highly-scored-indeed item is in the list.

 7. May aslo simply split a testset, predict the socores and compare RMSE.